alvaro-saez/business_afi/README.md

 ###  :computer: Technology stack:

 - _**Python**_: as a language to develop a script that does **web scraping**, **cleans** and **prepares** the data and **communicates** via API with the different tools.
 - _**Filezilla**_: is a free and open source FTP/SFTP application that consists of a client and a server and allows you to upload files from local to your server.
-I have uploaded all the files (all the repo as gihub).
+I have uploaded all the files (all the repo as github).
 - _**LAMP ("Linux", "Apache", "MySQL" y "PHP") Server & CRON process**_: to **allocate** the scripts and CSVs and to automate its **daily execution**
 - _**Spreadsheets**_: to upload the different dataframes resulting from the python script and also to be the **main data source** of the BI tool.
 - _**Gmail**:_ to send **alerts** and to have a **daily backup** of the resulting csv.